 Based in London, Bernard has jointly led the firm’s FICC Trading business globally since 2015, and assumed additional leadership responsibilities as the firm’s regional president in April 2018.

-Bernard has over 20 years global trading and investing experience.
-He was previously head of EMEA FICC Trading and global head of Emerging Markets FICC Trading.
-Bernard joined the firm in 2010 from Goldman Sachs, where he was a partner and global head of Bank Loan and Distressed Trading.
-Prior to this, he was based in Hong Kong and Tokyo where he ran the bank’s Asia Credit and Convertibles business.
+Bernard has more than 20 years global trading and investing experience, and serves on the Financial Conduct Authority’s Markets Practitioner Panel.
+He joined the firm in 2010 from Goldman Sachs in London, where he was a partner and global head of Bank Loan and Distressed Trading, and prior to that ran the bank’s Asia Credit and Convertibles business, based in Hong Kong and Tokyo.

 Before joining Goldman Sachs in 2000, Bernard worked as a Fixed Income Trader for Credit Suisse Financial Products in Europe and Asia, and for PricewaterhouseCoopers in audit and corporate finance.